Aetna Choice POS II Health Savings Account (HSA)

 - You must pay the deductible before the plan begins to pay.
 The deductible is the amount of eligible medical and prescription drug expenses you must pay each plan year before the plan begins to pay a percentage of those expenses.

 - 100% coverage for preventive care when provided by an in-network physician.
 There is no cost to you or your account.

 - Lower monthly premiums than traditional health insurance plans.

-- A Health Saving Account (HSA) savings account established through the 125 Company that can be used to pay health care expenses.
+- A Health Saving Account (HSA) savings account established through the Benefit Strategies that can be used to pay health care expenses.
 You and Carnegie can deposit tax-free contributions (subject to federal limits).

 All the features and benefits of Aetna Choice POS II HSA are designed to make health care expenses more manageable for employees.
 Additionally, using this plan can save you money overall with the interest earned and tax advantages given to deposits and qualified withdrawals in an HSA.

 The Aetna Choice POS II HSA Plan has two levels of benefits: